jessfraz/blog/content/post/containers-security-and-echo-chambers.md

 Open your minds and hearts to the ideas of other people and you might just create something you never thought was possible in the first place.

+**Update:** See [James Bottomley's research on Horizontal Attack Profile](https://blog.hansenpartnership.com/measuring-the-horizontal-attack-profile-of-nabla-containers/) which shows gVisor uses more syscalls than a standard docker container.